Our top pick for

-There are currently 2.2 million Equifax shares held short by investors – that's known as Equifax's "short interest".
-This figure is 0.8% down from 2.2 million last month.
+There are currently 2.6 million Equifax shares held short by investors – that's known as Equifax's "short interest".
+This figure is 3.2% up from 2.5 million last month.

 There are a few different ways that this level of interest in shorting Equifax shares can be evaluated.

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Equifax.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Equifax.

 Find out more about how you can short Equifax stock.